 Admission to the School of Music requires successful completion of an audition in the main performance area.

 The link below will allow you to download a PDF of a sample of this diagnostic.
-We encourage you to complete this test to help you determine if your theory skills may need sharpening (*see below for suggested resources).
+We encourage you to complete this test to help you determine if your theory skills may need sharpening before coming to UNI (*see below for suggested resources).

 Aural Training and Sight-Singing

-We use the following systems for singing pitches and counting rhythmic syllables:
+We use the following systems for singing pitches and counting rhythmic syllables.
+Please familiarize yourself with these systems before coming to UNI to aid in your success in learning these skills.

 A vocabulary of syllables corresponding to specific rhythmic durations is learned and combined with conducting as a means of improving rhythmic-reading abilities.
 Click on the link below to download more information about the rhythmic syllables utilized at UNI.